 is the destination register to load.

-Table 7 shows the possible offsets between the label and the current instruction.
+The following table shows the possible offsets between the label and the current instruction:

 You can use the

 generate a 32-bit instruction in Thumb code.

 generates a 32-bit instruction, even if the address can be generated

 with base register SP, always generates a 16-bit instruction in